mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

     kubectl apply -f kafka-oauth-keycloak.yaml

-You can observer the Kafka broker starting up:
+You can observer the Kafka broker starting up once its pod is created by the operator:

     kubectl logs -f my-cluster-kafka-0 -f